digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/8) Creatures and Jinn.md

 | Griffin | D8+D10 | D12+D12 | 4 | 3 |
 | Manticore | D8+D10 | D8+D10 | 4 | 2 |
 | Serpent | D10+D12 | D8+D10 | 3 | 2 |
-# Constructs
+# Golems

- Amidst the shifting magic of Al-Sarab, some ancient constructs have begun to come "alive" once more.
-These golems, war machines, or small mechanical workers are relics of the First Worshippers, and their creation and maintenance go far beyond the current knowledge of those that call Al-Sarab home.
+ Amidst the shifting magic of Al-Sarab, some ancient golems, have begun to come "alive" once more.
+These constructs, war machines, or small mechanical workers are relics of the First Worshippers, and their creation and maintenance go far beyond the current knowledge of those that call Al-Sarab home.
 Some wreak havoc, while others stand as guardians, protectors of the ancient knowledge embedded within their metallic sinews.

 ### Crystalpower

 Crystalpower (CP) is essentially how much energy a construct has.
 This power most likely comes from the crystals found within the construct, though magic is clearly involved.
 This Attribute not only affects how long the Construct can move and act, but can also determine how powerful its attacks are or how quickly it moves.

  At the beginning of each round of combat CP is reduced by 1.
 When it is reduced to 0, the construct is not dead, but enters a regeneration state - the length of time differs depending on the construct.